-M10 Action and Management Plans in the AHP Records of any Action and Management Plans must be retained as part of the AHP, including but not limited to: Procedures to be followed in the event of an outbreak of abnormal behavior such as feather-pecking or cannibalism, including appropriate and immediate changes in the system of management; Management plans for the prevention of suffering from injuries, especially keel bone breaks, which include: the monitoring and assessment of daily inspection logs for culls to help ensure that an increasing problem is not developing, and where found, recommendations and guidance from the flock veterinarian to alleviate/ prevent such instances; Action plans for the mitigation/ prevention of recurring injuries seen in a number of birds to suggest that there is a common cause and that is attributable to physical features of the environment or to handling procedures.
+Action and Management Plans in the AHP s of any Action and Management Plans must be retained as part of the AHP, includin g but not limited to: Procedures to be followed in the event of an outbreak of abnormal behavior such as feather-pecking or cannibalism, including appropriate and immediate changes in the system of management; Management plans for the prevention of suffering from injuries, especially keel bone breaks, which include: the monitoring and assessment of daily inspection logs for culls to help ensure that an increasing problem is not developing, and where found, O Yes M10 recommendations and guidance from the flock veterinarian to alleviate/ prevent such instances; O No /10 Action plans for the mitigation/ prevention of recurring injuries seen in a number of birds to suggest that there is a common cause and that is attributable to physical features of the environment or to handling procedures.
 (Injury is described as damage severe enough for the formation of granular scar tissue or defective bones or joints, and to an extent significantly greater than would be caused by accidental bumps or scratches.
-Attention must be paid to foot lesions.); Management plans/ practical measures for the prevention and control of external and internal parasitic infestations; O Yes O No O N/A /10
+Attention must be paid to foot lesions.); O N/A Management plans/ practical measures for the prevention and control of external and internal parasitic infestations; u The program adopted and followed for the reduction and control of organisms that cause food safety concerns (such as Salmonella).
+Nutrit tion & Lighting Plans Nutritio on Plan A Nutrit ion Plan must be available at the main office.
+This plan must include: Certification or proof that the diet has been developed in consultation with a qualified flock nutritionist or the flock veterinarian: ☐ The flock nutritionist/veterinarian must be identified by name. ☐ The plan must be reviewed periodically and updated.
+M11 Demonstration that the diet conforms to the following requirements (such as a letter from the flock nutritionist/veterinarian or other evidence that confirms the following): O Yes ☐ The diet has been developed in accordance with guidelines provided by the most recently published National Research Council (NRC) standards; O No O N/A /10 ☐ Growth hormones/ growth promoters are not used as additives to the feed in the stated formulation for the stated producer ; and ☐ In-feed antibiotics or anti-parasitic agents are not used in the stated formulation for the stated producer , except and unless for therapeutic reasons as prescribed by an attending veterinarian and